 To be eligible, applicants must be receiving full Medicaid benefits or may become eligible through Medicaid deeming.
 Individuals may be deemed eligible for Medicaid if their incomes do not exceed 300% of the federal poverty level and they have limited assets.
 If you do not have full Medicaid benefits, additional financial information and a Medicaid application will be required.
 In addition, applicants must demonstrate a degree of disability and frailty that might otherwise require long-term care placement.
 This determination must be made by a physician.
 For more detailed information about the following programs, visit www.medicaid.alabama.gov.

-Case managers work with clients to develop a care-based plan according to the clients’ medical needs.
-Depending upon their plan of care, individuals in this program may receive personal care, homemaker, respite, adult day care, companion services, or home-delivered frozen meals.
+The Elderly and Disabled Waiver program provides services to the elderly and individuals with disabilities at risk for nursing facility placement.
+Case managers work with clients to develop a person-centered plan of care based on the client’s medical needs.
+Depending on their plan of care, individuals in this program may receive personal care, homemaker, respite, adult day health, companion services, and/or home-delivered frozen meals.

 Alabama Community Transition (ACT)